andreictinn/Hangman/README.md

 1. Clone the repository to your machine.
 2. Navigate to the project directory.
-3. Run the `handman_game` file using a Python interpreter.
+3. Run the `hangman_game` file using a Python interpreter.

 ## Usage